Campus Improvement Plan

 Strategy's Expected Result/Impact: Decrease in student referrals when compared to the previous year.

-Staff Responsible for Monitoring: Campus Leadership PBIS Team
+Staff Responsible for Monitoring: Campus Leadership Team PBIS Leadership Team

 ESF Levers: